How to make actively healthy purchases for your family and planet

-The word “fragrance” in personal care products can indicate upwards of 4000 chemicals that are not required to be listed on an ingredient label.
-Synthetic fragrances are used to make goods such as fabrics and cleaning supplies smell more “appealing”.
+- Avoid Fragrances!
+The word ?fragrance? in personal care products can indicate upwards of 4000 chemicals that are not required to be listed on an ingredient label.
+Synthetic fragrances are used to make goods such as fabrics and cleaning supplies smell more ?appealing?.
 These fragrances are usually generated with a mix of chemicals including benzene, ammonia, ethylene glycol, and other petroleum based synthetics that are known toxins and carcinogens.

 - Look for High Levels of Organics!
 Many common ingredients have pesticide/fungicide residues, which can be absorbed by the body.
 Organic ingredients are naturally more potent antioxidants ? as much as 30% more ? which means the free radicals our bodies are exposed to (and produce) are offset better and faster by choosing organic ingredients.